MrFrey75/UniverseBuilder/docs/CODE_OF_CONDUCT.md

 ## Scope

-This code of conduct applies within all community spaces (GitHub issues, pull requests, discussions, social media, events, etc.) and also applies when representing WorldBuilder in public spaces.
+This code of conduct applies within all community spaces (GitHub issues, pull requests, discussions, social media, events, etc.) and also applies when representing UniverseBuilder in public spaces.

 Examples include:
 - Using official project email addresses